aerospike-community/vault-plugin-database-aerospike/README.md

     username='vaultadmin' \
     password='reallysecurepassword'

 # You should consider rotating the admin password.
-Note that if you do, the new password will never be made available
+# Note that if you do, the new password will never be made available through Vault,
-# through Vault, so you should create a vault-specific database admin user for this.
+# so you should create a vault-specific database admin user for this.
 $ vault write -force database/rotate-root/aerospike
+Success!
+Data written to: database/rotate-root/aerospike
 ```

 If running the plugin on macOS you may run into an issue where the OS prevents it from being executed.